 The Universal Database of Library Science is the first full-text online database of the most influential professional journals for librarians published mostly in the Russian language.

-The Universal Database of newspapers from the Latvia, Lithuania, Estonia, Ukraine, Moldova and Belarus includes important periodicals published in these newly independent states which used to be part of the Soviet Union.
-The sources are mostly in Russian, they cover various issues of domestic and international importance.
+Includes periodicals published in these states which used to be part of the Soviet Union.
+The sources are in mostly in Russian, they cover various issues of domestic and international importance.

 One of Russia's earliest thick journals with a sizeable circulation.
 It was a multidisciplinary periodical covering history, politics, diplomacy, literature, social conditions, among others.